 remember to click on the photo to see large

-the largest palace of the Joseon Dynasty.
+Gyeongbokgung Palace.
+Originally constructed in 1394 and wasthe largest palace of the Joseon Dynasty.

-but the roof has a curve and the colours are much more vibrant.
+the main gate of the palace.
+The architecture is similar to Japanbut the roof has a curve and the colours are much more vibrant.

-when the city had curfew.
+Sungnyemun Gate. apparently it used to close every night at 11pmwhen the city had curfew.
 I also heard the walls and gate were to protect

 the city from South Korean Tigers.
 Sounds like BS to me.

-sightseeing spots around the city a few times a day.
+the changing of the guards ceremony.
+This happens at varioussightseeing spots around the city a few times a day.

 made from pickled cabbage and is really spicy. top left is bibimap, beef wrapped